hamidRashkiany/GUI-EEG-Signal-Simulation/README.md

 <h1>EEG Signal Simulation</h1>
 Release Version1 of EEG Signal Simulator (GUI Version).<br>
-This is the first version of one GUI simulator for EEG signal.
-This product can be utilized by neuroscience students to have a better comprehension of different components of one electroencephalogram (EEG) signal.
-One EEG signal consists of four main signals as Deltha, Alpha, Beta, Theta.
-Each of them has its own specification.
-With this GUI, you can easily simulate one EEG signal and have a visual demonestration of EEG signal.
-This application developed by pure Python and for run in your machine you are required to install a group of packages in your machine.
-All required packages are listed in requirement.txt file.
+This is the first iteration of a GUI simulator for EEG signals.
+This product is great for neuroscience students who want to get a better handle on the different components of an electroencephalogram (EEG) signal.
+An EEG signal is made up of four main signals: delta, alpha, beta and theta.
+Each one has its own characteristics.
+This GUI lets you easily simulate an EEG signal and see a visual demonstration of an EEG signal.
+It was developed using pure Python and runs on your machine.
+You just need to install a few packages to get it up and running.
+All the packages you need are listed in the requirement.txt file.